 Were you wondering where all of the bike racks are?
 They’re right HERE.

 PARK YOUR CAR

 - Private Owners and Operators: Nearly all of the 45 parking lots and garages in downtown Hartford are privately owned and operated.
 These lots and garages answer to the Department of Licenses and Inspections.

-- The Hartford Parking Authority (HPA) operates 3 parking garages and 1 surface lot, but has nothing to do with those privately owned lots/garages.
-The Office of Parking Management (a division of HPA)is in charge of all of the parking meters in the City.
+- The Hartford Parking Authority (HPA) operates the parking meters, but has very little to do with those privately owned lots/garages.

 What’s the deal with the weird parking kiosks?